phpmake/phpmake/README.md

 ## Overview

 A lightweight PHP-based build automation tool inspired by Linux Make & Apache Ant, using JSON configuration files.
-It supports common tasks like file operations, command execution, and dependency management with cross-platform compatibility (Windows/Linux/macOS).
+It supports common tasks like file operations, command execution, and dependency management with cross-platform compatibility.
+(Windows/Linux/macOS)

+PHPMake is a well-architected, modern PHP build tool that follows best practices in design and implementation.
+Its modular structure, good testing, and clean API make it both robust and extendable.

 ## Features